 Trumbull home prices are not only among the most expensive in Connecticut, but Trumbull real estate also consistently ranks among the most expensive in America.

 Trumbull is a decidedly white-collar town, with fully 87.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Trumbull is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Trumbull who work in management occupations (15.58%), sales jobs (12.56%), and office and administrative support (9.58%).

 Also of interest is that Trumbull has more people living here who work in computers and math than 95% of the places in the US.

-Trumbull is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Trumbull is a great place for families with children to consider.
+First of all, many other families with children live here, making Trumbull a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Trumbull has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Trumbull’s overall crime rate is lower than average for the country.

-Trumbull is a somewhat ethnically-diverse town.
+Trumbull is a very ethnically-diverse town.
 The people who call Trumbull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trumbull residents report their race to be White, followed by Asian.
-Important ancestries of people in Trumbull include Irish, German, English, and Polish.
+Important ancestries of people in Trumbull include Irish, Polish, German, and English.

 The most common language spoken in Trumbull is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.